FrostKiwi/treasurechest/posts/tunneling-corporate-firewalls/tunneling-corporate-firewalls.md

 {% clickableImage "img/simple.svg", "Schematic of a direct SSH connection" %}

 Let's start with a classic default setup: [SSHD](https://man.openbsd.org/sshd.8), the SSH daemon of OpenSSH is listening on Port 22, your WebApp is accessed via HTTP and HTTPS on Port 80 and 443 respectively.
-These ports are [port-forwarded](https://en.wikipedia.org/wiki/Port_forwarding) and accessible by anyone via a static IP address or a domain name.
+Server-side, these ports are [port-forwarded](https://en.wikipedia.org/wiki/Port_forwarding) and accessible by anyone via a static IP address or a domain name.

 You have the basics of SSH security: [fail2ban to prevent password brute forcing](https://github.com/fail2ban/fail2ban) and/or configured `SSHD` to [reject logins via password](https://www.cyberciti.biz/faq/how-to-disable-ssh-password-login-on-linux/) and only allow [key based authentication](https://www.digitalocean.com/community/tutorials/how-to-configure-ssh-key-based-authentication-on-a-linux-server).
 Whilst [security through obscurity](https://en.wikipedia.org/wiki/Security_through_obscurity) is bad, we don't have to make it *too* obvious for [random port scans](https://support.censys.io/hc/en-us/articles/25692846962708-Censys-Internet-Scanning-Introduction) and `SSHD` on ports like [59274](https://datatracker.ietf.org/doc/html/rfc6335#section-6) is just as valid.

-This "direct" connection also covers the case, that your proxy has whitelisted this connection to be `direct`, is part of a company internal subnet not going through a proxy to the outside or that the target is within your company VPN.
+This "direct" connection also covers the case, that any intermediate corporate proxy has whitelisted this connection to be `direct`, is part of a company internal subnet not going through a proxy to the outside or that the target is within your company VPN.

 #### Network capture
 Let's take a look at what happens inside the network.
 All [captures](https://en.wikipedia.org/wiki/Packet_analyzer) are performed with [wireshark](https://github.com/wireshark/wireshark). **Source** 💻 is a Laptop attempting `ssh user@example.com`. **Target** 🌍 is the server with port 22 open.
 The capture concerns just this specific [TCP connection](https://en.wikipedia.org/wiki/Transmission_Control_Protocol).
 As there is no intermediary yet, the capture is performed on **Source** 💻.

-Each individual packet's **Direction** is determined by the Source and Destination [IP address](https://en.wikipedia.org/wiki/IP_address	), **Protocol** is judged by wireshark based on packet contents and connection history, **Length** is the packet size in bytes and **Info** is wireshark's quick summary of what the packet is or does.
+Each individual packet's **Direction** is determined by the Source and Destination [IP address](https://en.wikipedia.org/wiki/IP_address), **Protocol** is judged by wireshark based on packet contents and connection history, **Length** is the packet size in bytes and **Info** is wireshark's quick summary of what the packet is or does.
+IPs and ports are left our for brevity.

 <blockquote class="reaction"><div class="reaction_text">Rows with 💻 ➡ 🌍 mean outgoing <a target="_blank" href="https://en.wikipedia.org/wiki/Network_packet">packets</a>, aka <strong>Source ➡ Target</strong>.
 Rows with 🌍 ➡ 💻 and a <span style="background-color: #0006">dark background</span> indicate incoming packets, aka <strong>Target ➡ Source</strong>.</div><img class="kiwi" src="/assets/kiwis/teach.svg"></blockquote>
 <style>